AlexSSD7/linsk/USAGE_MACOS.md

 ```

 Explanation of the command above:
-- `dev:dev/diskX` - Tell Linsk to pass through the drive path you obtained from the step 1.
+- `dev:dev/diskX` - Tell Linsk to pass through the drive path you obtained from step 1.
 - `vdb2` - Tell Linsk to mount `/dev/vdb2` inside the filesystem.
-This was gathered from from the step 2.
+This was gathered from step 2.
 - `ext4` - Tell Linsk to use the Ext4 file system.
-As with the `vdb2`, this was acquired from the step 2. **NOTE:** Specifying the file system is **REQUIRED**—you need to explicitly tell Linsk what filesystem you want to use.
+As with the `vdb2`, this was acquired from step 2. **NOTE:** Specifying the file system is **REQUIRED**—you need to explicitly tell Linsk what filesystem you want to use.

 Upon running, you will see logs similar to this in your terminal:
 ```